 History

-The Durham Summer School was initially a partnership between the Joint Association of Classical Teachers (JACT) and the Centre for Lifelong Learning in Newcastle University.
-When Lifelong Learning departments closed, we joined JACT Summer Schools Trust (JSST).
-We still have a wide range of ages (16-80+), which, along with university accommodation, gives this summer school its distinctive character.
-Our Higher level courses offer preparation for A Levels whilst also giving students a taste of university life.
+The JACT Durham Greek & Latin Summer School was initially in partnership with the Joint Association of Classical Teachers (JACT) and the Centre for Lifelong Learning at Newcastle University.
+When Lifelong Learning departments closed, we joined the JACT Summer Schools Trust (JSST).

 JSST

-JSST runs Summer Schools each year, as follows:
+The JACT Summer Schools Trust (JSST) runs Summer Schools each year, as follows:

 The JACT Greek Summer School, held at Bryanston School, Dorset: www.greeksummerschool.org